VR51/host-flash/README.md

 `wget https://github.com/VR51/host-flash/archive/master.zip ; unzip host-flash-master.zip ; cd host-flash-master ; sh host-flash.sh`

-To Run Host Flash, either
+To Run Host Flash™, either

 	click host-flash.sh, or
 	click host-flash.desktop, or
-	type 'sh host-flash.sh' at the command line.
+	type 'bash host-flash.sh' or './host-flash.sh' at the command line.

 Note: You may need to restart your computer and clear your browser cache(s) for the new hosts file rules to be observed by your OS.